PaystackHQ/omnipay-paystack/README.md

-# Omnipay: Paystack
+# Paystack support for Omnipay

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Paystack support for Omnipay.

-*TODO* Add description

 ## Install

-Instal the gateway using require.
+Install the gateway using require.
 Require the `league/omnipay` base package and this gateway.

 ```bash
 $ composer require league/omnipay paystackhq/omnipay-paystack